paperclip-ui/legacy-paperclip/packages/paperclip-website/docs/introduction.md

 - Paperclip gives developers complete freedom to write HTML & CSS however they want, and without the need for BEM, SMACSS, and other styling patterns.

-### But I'm already using with Tailwind / Bulma / Bootstrap / etc.
+### I'm already using Tailwind / Bulma / Bootstrap / etc.

 Paperclip compliments existing frameworks like Tailwind and Bootstrap by keeping them _scoped_ to the UI you want them applied to.
 For example: